Lily Allen: Other ventures

-Allen signed a one series contract to present her own BBC Three TV show titled Lily Allen and Friends based on the social networking phenomenon that helped to launch her music career.
+Allen signed a one-series contract to present her own BBC Three TV show titled Lily Allen and Friends based on the social networking phenomenon that helped to launch her music career.
 Guests included Mark Ronson, Joanna Page, James Corden, Lauren Laverne, Róisín Murphy, Louis Walsh, and Danny Dyer.
 The show attracted only 2 per cent of the total multi-channel audience despite a high-profile nationwide marketing campaign.
 Citing Allen's rapid development as a TV host and her popularity among its target audience BBC Three announced it was renewing Lily Allen and Friends for a second season.
 BBC Three controller Danny Cohen later said that the show would not air in the spring of 2009 as originally scheduled because of music commitments.

 In 2009, Allen was named the face of the National Portrait Gallery as part of the gallery's marketing campaign.
 The picture was photographed by Nadav Kander emblazoned with the words, "vocalist, lyricist, florist".
-Karl Lagerfeld, the head designer for Chanel personally hired and photographed Allen for a campaign to promote a luxury line of handbags due to launch in September 2009.
-Allen and her sister opened their own clothing store titled "Lucy in Disguise" on 15 September 2010.
+Karl Lagerfeld, the head designer for Chanel, personally hired and photographed Allen for a campaign to promote a luxury line of handbags due to launch in September 2009.
+Allen and her sister opened their own clothing store, titled "Lucy in Disguise", on 15 September 2010.
 Allen did not entirely abandon music during this period, in which she focused on starting her family.
 In January 2011, she launched her own record label, In the Name Of, with financial backing from Sony Music.
-The label released the debut album of Tom Odell.
-The label closed in 2014.
+The label released the debut album of Tom Odell, but closed in 2014.
 In May 2016, Allen announced the launch of her second record label, Bank Holiday Records.
 British-American R&B singer Celeste was one of the first artists to sign to the label.